wp-plugins/nelio-ab-testing/readme.txt

 = 3.2.1 =
 * **New Feature**.
-We added a new setting for controlling de amount of page views an experiment can take before being automatically stopped.
-Never again waster your quota!
+We added a new setting for controlling the amount of page views an experiment can take before being automatically stopped.
+Never again waste your quota!
 (Professional and Enterprise users only).
 * New Setting: Define whether you want to receive e-mail alerts when your experiments are automatically stopped and, if you want to, the address that's to be notified (Enterprise users only).